 These are the video formats produced by the camera tools:

-CMS5 monitor "Record" button -- This button saves the video in .avi format in a top-level directory called "Records" in drive C: by default.
-To specify a different drive, use CMS5 Home > Record Settings > Storage Setting.
+VMS monitor "Record" button (camera icon above live view) -- This button saves the video in .avi format in the directory C:\Records\Local Records\camera_name.
 You can view .avi files in VLC.

-CMS5 > Playback > Search > Operation > Download -- This downloads a motion-triggered video clip stored in the camera's SD memory card and saves the file in .h264 format.
-To specify the storage directory, use CMS5 > Home > System Config > Download Path.
-The .h264 format cannot be viewed in media players.
+VMS > Remote Playback > select camera > Search > select clip > Download -- This downloads a motion-triggered video clip stored in the camera's SD memory card and saves the file in .h265x format, by default in directory C:\Program Files (x86) > VMS > data > users > admin > downloads.
+To specify a different storage directory, use VMS > System Config > Path Config > Download Path.
+The .h265x format cannot be viewed in media players.
 To convert it, use the Golbong H265 to MP4 converter.

-iCSee smartphone app's monitor camcorder button -- After you record a clip, tap the popup to specify what you want to do with it, such as email or save to file.
+Green Backyard smartphone app's monitor camcorder button -- After you record a clip, tap the popup to specify what you want to do with it, such as email it or save to file.
 The clip file is transmitted or stored in .mp4 format.

 OBS Studio "Start Recording" button -- The video files are saved to a directory specified by Settings > Output > Recording > Recording Path.
 OBS writes out the videos in .mkv format, which you can view in VLC.
 To convert to .mp4 for other video tools, use HandBrake.

-You can optionally use a second camera to display the outside of the birdhouse.
-This is especially useful for seeing interlopers or predators that trigger defensive behaviors inside the birdhouse.
+You can optionally use a second camera to see the outside of the birdhouse.
+You can watch the birds entering and leaving the box, and see interlopers or predators that trigger defensive behaviors inside the box.
 You can choose from a variety of webcams and security cameras, any of which can serve well.

-To prevent lens flare, make a lens hood or shade to block direct sunlight and bright skylight from shining directly into the lens.
+To prevent lens flare, make a lens hood or shade to block direct sunlight from shining directly into the lens.